 One reason for the drop in returns is the dramatic decrease in illegal immigration since the recession, which resulted in an almost 70 percent decline in the total number of border apprehensions since 2005.
 Thus the pool of undocumented immigrants that DHS encounters is smaller and DHS has fewer people to deport.

 Additionally, in 2005, in order to impose more severe consequences on illegal immigration, DHS shifted away from the use of returns toward removals.
 In this respect, agency policy has become tougher and more punitive.
 The fact that removals have increased during a time of overall decline in illegal immigration is an indication that DHS is using more robust enforcement measures.

 DHS has also been aggressively using summary removal processes-like expedited removal and reinstatement-that bypass immigration court.
-More than 70 percent of all removals in fiscal year 2013 did not take place before an immigration judge, but instead were the decision of an immigration officer.
+In 2013, 83 percent of all removals were done using summary procedures like "expedited removal" which bypass the immigration courts – 363,000 immigrants were removed by such measures.
 This increased use of summary removals means more people are being removed quickly, without due process.

 Cite as AILA Doc.
 No. 14042147.